linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 3) "C test value"
     {{< /output >}}

-- Use the `ZPOPMIN` and `ZPOPMAX` commands to fetch one or more values, with their corresponding scores, from the beginning or ending of a sorted set, respectively.
-The fetched values are then removed from the sorted set:
+- Use the `ZPOPMIN` and `ZPOPMAX` commands to fetch one or more values, with their corresponding scores, from the beginning, or end of a Sorted Set, respectively.
+The fetched values are then removed from the Sorted Set:

         ZADD example_sorted_set_two 1 "H" 2 "G" 3 "F" 4 "E"